Autism & Cognitive assessments available

-Considering ADHD testing is a significant step towards understanding and addressing potential challenges you may be facing.
+Considering ADHD testing for is a significant step towards understanding and addressing potential challenges your child or adolescent may be facing.
 Here are some indicators that might suggest the need for ADHD testing:

-Persistent Inattention or Hyperactivity: If you frequently struggle with paying attention to tasks, organising activities, or staying focused on tasks that require sustained mental effort, or if you often feel restless or fidgety, it could be a sign of ADHD.
+Persistent Inattention or Hyperactivity: If they frequently struggle with paying attention to tasks, organising activities, or staying focused on tasks that require sustained mental effort, or if they often feel restless or fidgety, it could be a sign of ADHD.

 Difficulty with Executive Functioning: Executive function difficulties, such as poor time management, trouble prioritising tasks, and difficulty with planning and organisation, are common in ADHD.